 There’s many unique hands-on opportunities — try cooking classes, build with LEGOs, learn a new language, try gardening, or keep up with math, reading and school studies over the summer months at an educational camp…

 Austin Waldorf School – Give your children, ages 6-12, the gift of a classic hill country summer.
 The 19 acre campus in southwest Austin provides campers with trees to climb, trails to explore, an art studio, gymnasium, and performing arts center.
 Earth friendly crafts, field trips, science experiments, and time in nature help children make the most of their summer vacation.
 Read our feature story on Austin Waldorf School camps.

 Bright Horizons® Camp Explorations — Children ages 3 – 12 years will enjoy action-packed days, experiment with science and technology, engage in the creative arts, discover nature, and explore the world.
 With experienced teachers, a curriculum based on each child’s interests, engaging projects and activities, special visitors, and more, summer will be fun and educational at the same time.
 Convenient locations in Austin, Round Rock, Bee Cave, West Lake Hills, and more.
 Camps offered at a flexible schedule — available weekly or for the whole summer.
 Read our feature story about Bright Horizons camps.

 In Austin, we embrace the “weird”, non-traditional, fun aspects of life.
 Of course, there’s camps that keep to the classic Austin vibe.
 Try beekeeping, learn magic tricks, be a farmer for a week, camp overnight in a Renaissance castle, or even let the kids take your dog to camp with them…

 Fantastic Magic Camp – Add a little magic to your children’s summer plans!
 You can enroll them in a one or two-week session of Fantastic Magic Camp, teaching life skills and confidence through magic in Austin since 1993, where they’ll learn tricks, juggling, jokes, puppetry and more.
-Kids ages 5-12 can enjoy this special time where they’ll make new friends, learn new skills and build confidence as they engage in fun hands-on activities.
+Kids ages 5-12 can enjoy this special time where they’ll make new friends and engage in fun hands-on activities.
 Read our feature story on Magic Camp.

 Want to see your camp featured in this Summer Camp Guide?
 Contact email@example.com.